 My company is a very local company serving China's local financial institutions and wealth management firms.
 So I haven't used English as a working language for so long time.
 So I think I may make some grammar mistakes or even some word mistakes tonight.
 So if you find that, just remind me, I will try my best to talk it again and make you understand what I'm talking about.That's very important.

 And secondly, you can see my major is journalism.
 So I have no background either in technology or finance.
 I've learned a lot of technology and finance after I graduated from school.
 But I think what I'm going to share tonight is very original.
-But it's not academic analysis, or theory stuff .TSo I can guarantee you that these are all original observation experience from working and from business.
+But it's not academic analysis, or theory stuff .
+So I can guarantee you that these are all original observation experience from working and from business.
 But it's no structure or disciplined knowledge, like what you would learn in the school.
 Today I'll give you some answers we find.
 But it may not be the right answers in future.

 Let me go through the PPT and help you understand the structure of tonight.
 And you will have a a big picture about what I'm going to talk.
 First of all, the first part I will give you some brief introduction about general understanding of the wealth management industry in China.
 Like who are the players, what is the context environment of this business?And what is the structure of this business, the news, everything, observation data, and etc. This is first part.
 So in this part you will understand what is this industry like in China.
 If you're not from China, and you can check whether this industry in your country is similar to what is happening in China now, maybe it's much more advanced than China, but it's maybe the early stage which already happened in China.